operator-framework/enhancements/enhancements/proxy-passdown.md

 ### How the Operator passes Env vars to Operands

-For Go-based operators, set of functions will be created in operator-lib (and offered upstream to controller-runtime) to read the proxy variables from the Operator environment and inject these variables into each of the container specs of various kubernetes objects.
-Operator authors will be responsible for invoking these functions.
-We will need functions for:
+For Go-based operators, a helper function `ReadProxyVarsFromEnv()` will be created in operator-lib to read the proxy variables from the Operator environment with documentation on how to inject these variables into each of the container specs.
+Operator authors will be responsible for invoking this function and adding the variables to container specs.
+The documentation for this will live in the godoc, which should include example usage.

-   0. operatorlib.ReadProxyVarsFromEnv() // Helper function
-   1. operatorlib.AddProxyToDeployment(dep *appsv1.Deployment)
-   2. operatorlib.AddProxyToDaemonSets(daem *appsv1.DaemonSet)
-   3. operatorlib.AddProxyToReplicaSets(rep *appsv1.ReplicaSet)
-   4. operatorlib.AddProxyToPods(pod *appsv1.Pod)

 Simplified Code: